How to Use Cannabis Oil Concentrate Syringes

 Syringes are especially useful when treating patients who have impaired motor control.
 When a patient is suffering from tremors, seizures, or other involuntary movements, or is immobilized, a syringe can be used to squirt medicine directly into the mouth without spillage.

-How to use a medical marijuana syringe or applicator
+How to use a Concentrate syringe or applicator

 Medical marijuana syringes can be used in a variety of ways to suit an individual’s needs.
 As we already mentioned, cannabis concentrates can be used in cooking.
 Another common delivery method is sublingual application.
 That is delivering the oil under the tongue.